karlic/MikoNeoDriver/Documentation/MikoNeoBoardProtocol.md

 Communication takes place over Bluetooth Low Energy (BLE) network technology.
 In addition to the [Nordic UART service UUID and characteristics](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.5.1/nrf/include/bluetooth/services/nus.html) used by the Square Off Pro, the Neo uses several other characteristics detailed in the table below.

-The advertised device name is "Square Off Neo - xxx", where xxx is the last three characters of the board's bluetooth MAC address.
+The advertised device name is "Square Off Neo - xxx", where xxx seems to be a hex number.
+Possibly 2 higher than the last three characters of the board's bluetooth MAC address.

 The services and characteristics offered by the board.
 (Those in **bold** are known to be used.)